FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 Also add the floral background image to the banner area.

-Challenge!
-How could we get the partially transparent background layer and the photo of the girl to sit on top of this image (also as backgrounds)?
+**Challenge!** How could we get the partially transparent background layer and the photo of the girl to sit on top of this image (also as a background)?

 ---